antoinelin/worlds-2018/README.md

 git clone https://github.com/toinelin/worlds-2018.git
 ```

-Duplicate .env.sample and rename it .env
+Duplicate .env.sample and rename it .env then add your PANDASCORE token
-Add you PANDASCORE token on .env

 Install it and run: